Thoughts on Legal Business Development

 Written by Ryan Short

 Ryan joined Proteus in 2020.
 He is an MBA and a Certified eDiscovery Specialist with over a decade of experience in publicly traded, PE-backed, and bootstrapped entities focused on technology-enabled services.
-Outside the office, Ryan has 4 children under the age of 7.
+Ryan lives in Indianapolis with his wife and their 5 children under the age of 9.
 Consequently, his wife won't let him buy a dog.